Dion Bailey

-Dion Bailey (born March 2, 1992) is a former American football safety.
+Dion Bailey (born March 2, 1992) is an American former professional football player who was a safety in the National Football League (NFL).
 He was signed by the Seattle Seahawks as an undrafted free agent in 2014.
 He played college football at USC.

 College career

 Bailey attended the University of Southern California from 2010 to 2013.
 After redshirting as a freshman in 2010, he switched to linebacker, where he started as a freshman and sophomore.
 As a freshman, he was the Pac-12 Defensive Freshman of the Year.
 He finished the season with 81 tackles, two sacks and two interceptions.
 As a sophomore, he started all 13 games, recording 80 tackles, four interceptions and a sack.
 As a junior, he moved back to safety.
 He finished his junior season with 61 tackles and five interceptions.
-After the season, at the recommendation of his agent Joey "SSF" Ingraham, he announced that he would forgo his senior season and enter the 2014 NFL Draft.
+After the season, at the recommendation of his agent Joey "SSF" Ingraham, he announced that he would forgo his senior season and enter the 2014 NFL draft.